kavish-s/Online-Student-Portal/README.md

-│   ├── [list of all pages]  # Specific pages of the application ├── images/             # Contains all logos and images used in the application │   └── [list of images] # Specific images used in the application └── README.md           # Documentation for the project
+│   ├── [list of all pages]  # Specific pages of the application ├── images/             # Contains all logos and images used in the application │   └── [list of images] # Specific images used in the application ├── README.md           # Documentation for the project └── LICENSE.txt         # License for the project
 ```

 ## Features